emccorson/onsenguide/GUIDE.md

 As the outstandingly moral people that we are, we should really cache the results of the API calls so we don't put unnecessary strain on PokeAPI.
-At the moment, when the app is closed, the whole Pokemon list is lost and we have to get all the data all over again next time we open the app.
+At the moment, when the app is closed, the whole Pokémon list is lost and we have to get all the data all over again next time we open the app.

-We can use local storage to store the Pokemon.
+We can use local storage to store the Pokémon.
 Local storage is good for storing a few strings here and there.
 It will work for our purposes (probably) but for anything serious, you should look into a proper caching solution.
 I'd love to recommend one to you but I don't know any.
 I bet you thought I knew what I was talking about.
 Well, I've got bad news for you, budderoo.

-First off we'll define a couple of constants that will help us store the Pokemon in the right place.
+First off we'll define a couple of constants that will help us store the Pokémon in the right place.
 These will be used to create the keys in local storage:

 ```javascript